 Free Basics, did not correspond with net neutrality and was thus, slammed by TRAI in a letter, issued on 8th February 2016, to Facebook on grounds of differential pricing and digital inequality.
 Net Neutrality stresses on the equal treatment of all web traffic and Free Basics was in contradiction with it.
 Anyone, who violates TRAI’s norms will face a fine of Rs.
 50,000 (US$735) per day up to Rs.
 5 million (or US$73,585).
 On the home soil, some Indian startups including Flipkart and Paytm, also opposed Free Basics.

 The rejection of skeptical Free Basics does not appear to lower Mark Zuckerberg’s morale, and his fighting attitude was reflected, as he said that “We will keep working until everyone has access to the Internet.”The status of Mark Zuckerberg didn’t go well

 The status of Mark Zuckerberg didn’t go well with the people of India.
 And, if that was not enough Marc Andreessen, Board of Director – Facebook, fueled the fire with his insensitive tweet.

 Though Andreessen later deleted the tweet after facing extreme criticism, the frustration of Mark Zuckerberg and Marc Andreessen is clearly visible in their updates.

 Among BRIC nations, India’s economic growth is commendable with an estimated growth figure of 7.8% in 2016 and with the added bright prediction by Softbank’s CEO, Mr. Masayoshi Son, who believes India will rule the economy, in next 20-25 years.
-Other markets, like the US and Europe are saturated, and India, with 70% of the total population remaining void of mobile Internet, appears to be the most advantageous.
+Other markets like the US and Europe are saturated and India, with 70% of the total population, is remaining void of mobile Internet, appears to be the most advantageous.